phzeller/dmca/2014/2014-03-10-hikinginfinland.md

 my website on your servers, and am very happy with your services (and happily would pay for them, too).

-Another website which is hosted also on your service is copying my intellectual property nearly 1:1 and after talking with a lawyer friend of mine he suggested I consult with you and bring up my case with you, in order that his page might be taken down.
+Another website which is hosted also on your service (Enclosure URL in question: https://github.com/hikeventures/hikeventures.github.com [added by phzeller]) is copying my intellectual property nearly 1:1 and after talking with a lawyer friend of mine he suggested I consult with you and bring up my case with you, in order that his page might be taken down.
 The page in question is